skx/pam_pwnd/README.md

     auth   required   pam_pwnd.so  try_first_pass

-The complete file then reads:
+The complete file, on an Ubuntu system, might then look like this:

       #%PAM-1.0
       session    required   pam_env.so readenv=1 user_readenv=0